 Location Of Plucking And Overtones

-Picking near the bridge, results in a “Twangy” sound, as against “Brassy” sound on picking near the neck.
+Picking near the bridge, results in a “Twangy” sound, as against a “Brassy” sound on picking near the neck.
 We get different sounds by plucking the strings at different locations.
 Let us see why

 For illustration purposes, let us see the impact of plucking a string in the middle and at 1/3rd length

-In same way, impact for other locations of picking can be determined.
+In the same way, the impact for other locations of picking can be determined.
 We conclude that plucking the strings at different locations results in different proportions of overtones or harmonics.
 Hence the different sounds.

 Back To Pickups